madmolecularman/MARC_Fall_2020/README.md

 Wrap-up's will be a closing opportunity that will help trainees summarize what work was accomplished in the meeting session and to clarify any support they need moving forward.

+Open time is a period of 30 mintues that is entirely optional.
+It is meant to give space for critical and needed direct support for trainees in their endeavors.

 ### Expectations

+> Get in letters of reccomendation on time
+> Timely communication
+> Matching the level of expectations with support
+> We need some understanding and calm in light of the time we are in
+> Be more understanding of how this semester may progress and change
+> Be involved in this process fully

 ### Goals

+> Be prepared to apply to graduate school (plan, timeline, letter of intent)
+> Have the confidence in where you are going to be next summer
+> Grow an interest in the applied/research aspect of this process
+> Program and coordinators supports my track for school (tangible and emotional)
+> Not to miss any deadlines and stay organized

 ### Whole Schedule